2. Built-in images advanced

 import random

-def randomkey(element):
+def random_key(element):

 return random.random()

-origlist = [Image.ARROW_NE, Image.ARROW_SE, Image.ARROW_SW, Image.ARROW_NW]
+orig_list = [Image.ARROW_NE, Image.ARROW_SE, Image.ARROW_SW, Image.ARROW_NW]

 while True:

-display.show(newlist, delay=500)
+display.show(new_list, delay=500)

 sleep(1000)